REVIEW: ‘Solo’ Is A Claustrophobic Real-Life Account of Survival

 Solo provides a claustrophobic real-life account of determination and resilience, but it works better in that sense than as a character study.

-Hugo Stuven’s Solo debuts on Netflix today, and you have to imagine that idle searches for Solo: A Star Wars Story, which also arrives on the streaming platform this month, might court an accidental audience for the Spanish drama.
-Otherwise known as Alone in certain parts of the world, the title should clue you in to the kind of man-against-the-elements-and-himself picture that we’re dealing with here; a real-life account reminiscent of 127 Hours and 6 Below: Miracle on the Mountain.
-Luckily it’s a bit better than that last one.
+Hugo Stuven’s Solo debuts on Netflix, and you have to imagine that idle searches for Solo: A Star Wars Story, might court an accidental audience for the Spanish drama.
+Otherwise known as Alone in certain parts of the world, the title should clue you into the kind of man-against-the-elements-and-himself picture that we’re dealing with here; a real-life account reminiscent of 127 Hours and 6 Below: Miracle on the Mountain.
+Luckily, it’s a bit better than the last one.

 What lets Solo down is how it embraces overly sentimental melodramatics whenever it attempts to delve into who Vizcaíno is.
 Stuven and his co-writer, Santiago Lallana, get introspective in a way that feels obvious and tiresome rather than insightful, and it’s a burden on an otherwise riveting survival story.
 Meditations on the nature of solitude and individualism, particularly in how they relate to contemporary expectations of lifestyle, aren’t uninteresting on their face, but they’re so superficial here – despite the charming presence of Aura Garrido – that they ultimately serve as a distraction from Vizcaíno’s ordeal, not an enrichment of it.